FutureFramework/Future/README.md

-# Future - IoT framework for Qt
+# IoT Library - CoAP and LWM2M implementation for Qt
-CoAP and LWM2M realisation